Faculty and Staff Directory

 My research agenda focuses on deepening the understanding of leadership development particularly through the infusion of perspectives derived from critical social theory.
 Calhoun (1991) suggests “critical social theory helps practical actors deal with social change by helping them see beyond the immediacy of what is at any particular moment to conceptualize something of what could be” (p.
 9).
 Critical perspectives also serve as a powerful reminder that when left unquestioned the concept of leadership can default to a tool for ideology and hegemony versus a vehicle for social justice.
 Thus, the application of critical perspectives to the study of leadership allows for the disruption of dominant assumptions, the centering of diverse voices and perspectives, and the cultivation of critical consciousness, agency, and hope.
 All of this is in service of deconstructing and reconstructing systems in more equitable and socially just ways.

 Two active research projects support my scholarly interests.
-The Multi-Institutional Study of Leadership is a quantitative, international research program that has collected data at more than 350 colleges and universities in the United States, Canada, Jamaica, Australia, and Mexico with data representing over 500,000 respondents.
+The Multi-Institutional Study of Leadership is a quantitative, international research program that has collected data at more than 350 colleges and universities in five countries with data representing over 500,000 respondents.
 The second project is a qualitative, longitudinal study that employs both critical narrative and phenomenological methods to understand the influences of identity and power on leadership for social justice.
-Data from 10 participants representing a wide array of career sectors (e.g., medicine, education, non-profit, business) contribute to a rich data set used to create powerful counter-narratives as well as answer critical questions about navigating identity, power, and privilege in the pursuit of leadership for social justice.
+Data from 10 participants representing a wide array of career sectors (e.g., medicine, education, non-profit, business) contribute to a rich dataset used to create powerful counter-narratives as well as answer critical questions about navigating identity and power in the pursuit of leadership for social justice.

 My teaching philosophy mirrors the values that undergird my research agenda and is predicated on the belief that the most powerful learning environments are those that are reciprocal, characterized by shared responsibility, where knowledge is mutually constructed, and that cultivate capacities for critical learning.
 This positions a deep awareness of social location and the flow of power as central and has direct implications for how I enter the classroom and construct my role as an educator concerned not just with course content, but also with contributing to transformational learning environments.